-Exploring Gambia's extraordinary birdlife, all before breakfast!
+Kathryn, from our content team, goes exploring Gambia's extraordinary birdlife, all before breakfast!

-As anyone who has been to the Gambia can tell you, you don’t have to venture very far from your hotel to spot some of the wonderful plethora of birds that can be seen in The Gambia.
+As anyone who has been to The Gambia can tell you, you don’t have to venture very far from your hotel to spot some of the wonderful plethora of birds that can be seen in The Gambia.
 In fact in many hotels such as Kombo Beach, Senegambia Hotel or The Kairaba you don’t even have to leave the hotel grounds.
 Last Spring I invested in a long lens for wildlife photography, a Sigma 150 to 500mm zoom.
-I’d been birdwatching once before in the Gambia but with only a standard lens I was very limited as to what I could photograph.
+I’d been birdwatching once before in The Gambia but with only a standard lens I was very limited as to what I could photograph.
 When the opportunity came up to visit for a long weekend to attend a friend’s wedding I was eager to try out my new lens.

 Birdwatching by Kotu Stream